Dynamical Boson Stars: Boson stars in mathematical relativity

-We have seen that boson stars represent stationary solutions of Einstein's equations and thus one would correctly guess that they may occur within Type~I black hole critical behavior.
-To look for such behavior, Hawley and Choptuik~\cite{Hawley:2000dt} begin their evolutions with boson star solutions and then perturb them both dynamically and gravitationally.
-They therefore included in their evolutionary system a distinct, free, massless, real scalar field which couples to the boson star purely through its gravity.
+We have seen that boson stars represent stationary solutions of Einstein's equations and, thus, one would correctly guess that they may occur within Type~I black-hole critical behavior.
+To look for such behavior, \cite{Hawley:2000dt} begin their evolutions with boson-star solutions and then perturb them both dynamically and gravitationally.
+They, therefore, included in their evolutionary system a distinct, free, massless, real scalar field which couples to the boson star purely through its gravity.

-The initial data therefore consisted of a boson star surrounded by a distant, surrounding shell of real scalar field parametrized by the amplitude of the shell.
-For small perturbations, the boson star oscillated about an unstable boson star before settling into a low mass, stable solution (see Figure~\ref{fig:lai_evolve}).
-For large perturbations, the real scalar field serves to compress the initial star and, after a period of oscillating about an unstable boson star, the complex field collapses to a black hole.
-By tuning the initial perturbation, they find a longer and longer lived unstable boson star which serves as the critical solution (see Figure~\ref{fig:lai}).
-The survival time $\tau$ obeys a power-law in terms of the distance from criticality $|p-p^*|$
+The initial data, therefore, consisted of a boson star surrounded by a distant, surrounding shell of real scalar field parametrized by the amplitude of the shell.
+For small perturbations, the boson star oscillated about an unstable boson star before settling into a low mass, stable solution (see Fig.~\ref{fig:lai_evolve}).
+For large perturbations, the real scalar field serves to compress the initial star and, after a period of oscillation about an unstable boson star, the complex field collapses to a black hole.
+By tuning the initial perturbation, they find a longer and longer lived unstable boson star, which serves as the critical solution (see Fig.~\ref{fig:lai}).
+The survival time $\tau$ obeys a power law in terms of the distance from criticality $|p-p^*|$

 where $\gamma$ is a real constant that depends on the characteristic instability rate of the particular unstable boson star approached in the critical regime.